-91 Withdrawal of application
+92 Withdrawal of application

-- (1) An applicant may, at any time prior to a decision being taken, withdraw an application on written notice to the Municipality. - (2) The owner of land must in writing inform the Municipality if he or she has withdrawn the power of attorney that authorised another person to make an application on his or her behalf.
+- (1) An applicant may, at any time prior to a decision being taken, withdraw an application on written notice to the Municipality with no refund. - (2) The owner of land must in writing inform the Municipality prior to the decision of the application by the MPT if he or she has withdrawn the power of attorney that authorised another person to make an application on his or her behalf.

-92 Notice of applications in terms of integrated procedures
+93 Notice of applications in terms of integrated procedures

-- (1) The Municipality may, on prior written request and motivation by an applicant, determine that- - (a) a public notice procedure carried out in terms of another law in respect of the application constitutes public notice for the purpose of an application made in terms of this By-law; or - (b) notice of an application made in terms of this By-law may be published in accordance with the requirements for public notice applicable to a related application in terms other legislation;

-- (2) If a Municipality determines that an application may be published as contemplated in subsection (1)(b) an agreement must be entered into by the Municipality and the relevant organs of state to facilitate the simultaneous publication of notices. - (3) The Municipality must, within 30 days of having notified the applicant that the application is complete, simultaneously- - (a) inform the applicant to submit a public notice of the application to be given in terms of subsection 92(1); and - (b) forward a copy of the notice together with the relevant application to every municipal department, service provider and organ of state that has an interest in the application, unless it has been determined by the Municipality that a procedure in terms of another law, as determined in subsection (1), is considered to be public notice in terms of this By-law. - (4) The Municipality may require the applicant to give the required notice of an application in the media. - (5) Where an applicant has published a notice in the media at the request of a Municipality, the applicant must provide proof that the notice has been published as required.
+- (1) The Municipality may, on prior written request and motivation by an applicant, determine that- - (a) a public notice procedure carried out in terms of another law in respect of the application constitutes public notice for the purpose of an application made in terms of this By-law; or - (b) notice of an application made in terms of this By-law may be published in accordance with the requirements for public notice applicable to a related application in terms other legislation within 14 days excluding holidays and weekends - (2) If a Municipality determines that an application may be published as contemplated in subsection (1)(b) an agreement must be entered into by the Municipality and the relevant organs of state to facilitate the simultaneous publication of notices In the local newspaper based in the area for two weeks, in two different local languages being spoken in the area - (3) The Municipality must, within 30 days of having notified the applicant that the application is complete, simultaneously- - (a) inform the applicant to submit a public notice of the application to be given in terms of section 92(1); and - (b) forward a copy of the notice together with the relevant application to every municipal department, service provider and organ of state that has an interest in the application, unless it has been determined by the Municipality that a procedure in terms of another law, as determined in subsection (1), is considered to be public notice in terms of this By-law. - (4) The Municipality may require the applicant to give the required notice of an application in the media. - (5) Where an applicant has published a notice in the media at the request of a Municipality, the applicant must provide proof that the notice has been published as required.

-93 Notification of application in media
+94 Notification of application in media